The disturbing rise of racist robots

 You’ve probably seen the images popping up on social media.
 Pictures of your friends and acquaintances, their faces framed by green boxes and strange labels.
 It’s all down to ImageNet Roulette, an artificial intelligence (AI) craze sweeping the internet.

 It’s a simple idea.
 Upload a selfie to an AI computer, and it will categorise you based on its knowledge of over 14 million photographs from across the internet.

 Some of the labels it gives out are flattering — who doesn’t want to recognised as “leader” or “president”? — and others are less so: “swot”, “nerd”, “dweeb”.

 But some are disturbing.
-Chinese-Jewish writer Julia Carrie Wong wrote in The Guardian that the programme called her a racist slur.
+Chinese-Jewish writer Julia Carrie Wong wrote in The Guardian that the programme called her a racist insult.
 Many more people of colour have reported offensive labels.

 You might think something went horribly wrong but, in fact, ImageNet Roulette is working exactly as its creators intended.

 “We want to shed light on what happens when technical systems are trained on problematic training data,” they wrote.

 As robots learn the data (arrest records, postcodes, social connections and income) fed to them, they are also learning to copy our biases.